 - passageways leading to the lungs

 Sometimes blood-tinged sputum is a symptom of a serious medical condition.
-However, blood-tinged sputum is a relatively common occurrence and typically isn’t cause for immediate concern.
+But blood-tinged sputum is a relatively common occurrence and isn’t typically cause for immediate concern.

-If you’re coughing up blood with little or no sputum, you should seek immediate medical attention.
+If you’re coughing up blood with little or no sputum, seek immediate medical attention.

 Common causes of blood-tinged sputum include: